zzhangjii/learning-library/oci-library/qloudable/OKE/OKE.md

 oci setup config
 ```

 16. Accept the default location.
 For user OCI switch to OCI Console window.
 Click Human Icon and then your user name.
-In the user details page click **copy** to copy the OCID. **Also note down your region name as shown in OCI Console window**.
+In the user details page Click **copy** to copy the OCID. **Also note down your region name as shown in OCI Console window**.
 Paste the OCID in git bash.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_004.PNG" alt="image-alt-text">

-17. Repeat the step to find tenancy OCID (Human icon followed by clicking Tenancy Name).
+17. Repeat the step to find tenancy OCID (Human icon followed by Clicking Tenancy Name).
 Paste the Tenancy OCID in ssh session to compute instance followed by providing your region name (us-ashburn-1, us-phoneix-1 etc)

 18. When asked for **Do you want to generate a new RSA key pair?** answer **N**.